-Leigh Lesho has taken the road less travelled to her musical career, but it’s left her with experiences to draw on that have shaped her talents and stylings into a unique picture of a life full of interesting moments.
+Leigh Lesho has taken the road less traveled to her musical career, but it’s left her with experiences to draw on that have shaped her talents and stylings into a unique picture of a life full of interesting moments.
 From being the star pitcher of the Nebraska Cornhuskers softball team, to working on reality television shows, becoming a yoga instructor and opening a studio, and eventually finding her way to the stage, Leigh has never been one to shy away from taking on new challenges and adventures, and her music reflects that bold spirit.

 Working as an Assistant Casting Director for Bunim/Murray Production (MTV) on shows like The Real World, Road Rules, Making the Band, Love Cruise, and Lost in the USA; Leigh got her first taste of working in the production side of the entertainment industry.
 It wouldn’t be long before it became glaringly obvious that her real future was front and center of the stage and camera, rather than behind the scenes, but it helped develop the organizational skills and experiences that make a great band leader.